-Requirement Established.
-A Type B or C Tree Removal Permit grantee shall replace or relocate each removed tree having six (6) inches or greater d.b.h. within one year of removal.
-Basis For Determining Replacement.
+(.01) Requirement Established.
+A Type B or C Tree Removal Permit grantee shall replace or relocate each removed tree having six (6) inches or greater d.b.h. within one year of removal. (.02) Basis For Determining Replacement.
 The permit grantee shall replace removed trees on a basis of one (1) tree replanted for each tree removed.
 All replacement trees must measure two inches (2") or more in diameter.
 Alternatively, the Planning Director or Development Review Board may require the permit grantee to replace removed trees on a per caliper inch basis, based on a finding that the large size of the trees being removed justifies an increase in the replacement trees required.
 Except, however, that the Planning Director or Development Review Board may allow the use of replacement Oregon white oaks and other uniquely valuable trees with a smaller diameter.

 Response: The proposed tree removal requires replacement of each tree having 6 inches or greater dbh within one year of removal.
-As noted on Sheet L1.00, 42 trees of 6 inches or greater dbh are proposed for removal.
-There are 31 street trees proposed on site, 2 trees proposed within Tract A, and 19 trees proposed within Tract C, and 6 trees proposed within Tract D (a total of 58 trees).
+As noted in Sheet L1.10, 38 trees of 6 inches or greater dbh are proposed for removal.
 The standard is met.